Oklahoma's Murray beats Alabama's Tagovailoa for Heisman

 Murray said he was in constant contact with Mayfield this week.

-Tagovailoa was the Heisman front-runner for most of the season, but Murray surged late as the Sooners turned to him and their offense to bailout a leaky defense down the stretch.
-Meanwhile, Tagovailoa picked a bad time to have his worst game of the season, throwing two interceptions in the Southeastern Conference championship against Georgia and leaving early with a sprained ankle.
+Tagovailoa was the Heisman front-runner for most of the season, but Murray surged late as the Sooners turned to him and the rest of their offense to bail out a leaky defense down the stretch.
+Meanwhile, Tagovailoa picked a bad time to have his worst game of the season, throwing two interceptions in the Southeastern Conference championship game against Georgia and leaving early with a sprained ankle.

 For the next month, though, Murray is focused on capping his college career with a national championship.
 He took a circuitous route to get to a place most always expected him to be.